 Website: Macdonald Inchyra Hotel

-Scotland’s biggest city is home to some of its biggest Burns Night celebrations, and there’s a dizzying number of events happening during January.
-The city has a long association with history and its proud Scottish heritage is something that’s at the core of Burns writing.
-If you’re going to visit at least one Burns night this year you could do a lot worse than making sure it’s in Glasgow.
+Scotland’s biggest city is home to some of its biggest Burns Night celebrations and there’s a dizzying number of events happening during January.
+The city has a long association with history and its proud Scottish heritage is something that’s at the core of Burn’s writing.
+If you’re going to visit at least one Burns Night event you could do a lot worse than making sure it’s in Glasgow.

 Where’s a good place to go?
 Cottiers Theatre, 93-95 Hyndland St, Glasgow, G11 5PU